Customs requirements, duties and VAT you must pay to export goods to a third country outside the EU.

 Zero-rating your goods

-You can usually zero-rate goods you are exporting out of the EU as long as you:
+You can usually zero-rate goods you’re exporting out of the EU as long as you:

-- ensure they leave the EU within set time limits (typically three months)
+- ensure they leave the EU within set time limits (typically 3 months)

 - keep satisfactory evidence of their departure

-- hold sufficient evidence from your accounting records to prove that a transaction has taken place
+- hold enough evidence from your accounting records to prove that a transaction has taken place

-For exports of agricultural goods and processed foods covered by the Common Agricultural Policy (CAP), you may be entitled to a refund or required to pay a levy.
-See Exporting Common Agricultural Policy goods.
+If you export processed foods or agricultural goods covered by the CAP, you may be entitled to a refund or required to pay a levy.
 You may also have to apply for a licence to export certain goods above a defined quantity.
-Find information about agricultural exports on the Rural Payments Agency website.

-Even if your customer is responsible for paying duty on the goods in the destination third country, you need to provide the right documentation.
+You must provide the right documentation, even if your customer handles paying duty on the goods in the destination third country.
 Third countries may have import duty regimes in place, but in some countries your exports may qualify for a reduced rate of duty or be classed as duty free.
-You’ll need to provide evidence of the product’s origin to claim the benefit.
-For more information, see the guide on rules of origin.

 The Integrated Tariff of the UK (the Tariff) is the official HMRC guide to importing and exporting taxes and duty.
 The Tariff contains the codes and customs requirements you need for import and export paperwork.